California Pay Data Reporting

 - Who have at least one employee assigned to work at an establishment in California, or,

 - Who have at least one employee who lives in California (including remote workers)

 What date or dates should be used to pull employee data for the report?
 Companies may pick a single pay period between October 1 and December 31 of the year to be filed.
-For example, the report to be filed by March 31, 2021 should be pulled from a pay period between October 1, 2020 and December 31, 2020.

 - Employee identifier